josephmjoy/robotics/python_robotutils/NOTES.md

 Note: discovered `math.isclose`: `math.isclose(self.rate, 0.0, abs_tol=1e-3)`.

-When the echo client server test attempts to send 4 packets and have them reflected back, the first two of them make it to the server and back, but the response is not indicated back to the client - the udp transport receives them on the client side, but the messages do not show up when the client polls for responses.
+When the echo client server test attempts to send 4 packets and have them reflected back, the first two of them make it to the server and back, but the response is not indicated back to the client - the UDP transport receives them on the client side, but the messages do not show up when the client polls for responses.

 Also the tests hang.
 So to debug these issues, I created simple client-only and server-only tests: